 The Cote d’Azur, described as the Blue Coast, is one of the world’s most famous coastlines with its endless sunshine, clear blue skies and sparkling sea.
 In the department of the Var, La Croix Valmer lies at the eastern end of the Baie de Cavalaire on the St. Tropez peninsula at the foot of the Massif de Maures hills.
 In this most beautiful setting, between Le Lavandou (26 km) and St. Maxime (16 km), the town owns 220 hectares of nature reserves.
 It prides itself on the quality of its swimming waters and has seven naturally sandy beaches.
 The sunrises and sunsets can be spectacular with views across the bay and towards the mountains in the distance.
 The village has kept up its green credentials despite an influx of summer visitors and provides opportunities for memorable walks through the woods, along the coast and amongst the vineyards.

-Hotels in La Croix Valmer
+Book a Hotel in La Croix Valmer

 According to legend, the name of La Croix Valmer derives from the Roman Emperor, Constantine who, in 312 AD, is said to have had a vision of a cross in the sky displaying the words “in hoc signo vinces” (by this sign you will conquer) on his way to wage war against his brother-in-law.
 On 16 April 1893, a stone cross monument was erected by the local vineyard owners at the exact site where the vision is said to have taken place to commemorate Constantine and his conversion to Christianity.
 However, the veracity of this story is challenged by the reality that the name actually comes from its location: “The Crous” meaning the crossroads, and “Vaumar” meaning “valley of the sea”, as the original village was located at the top of the hill.